SpeciesFileGroup/taxonworks/config/docker/README.md

 ## TODO

-* Push `sfgrp/taxonworks-development` based off Dockerfile.development.
+* Push `sfgrp/taxonworks-development` to docker hub based off Dockerfile.development.
 Until then `docker-compose build` to start.

 ## Basic use